 “Those who get caught in the past and resist change will be forced deeper into commoditization.
 Those who can create value through leadership, relationships and creativity will transform the industry, as well as strengthen relationships with their existing clients.”

 What career field is Friedman referring to above?
 Try Accounting

 I loved this book.
 And I can’t believe it has been on my shelf for this long and I just got around to reading it recently.
-I personally plowed through this book.
 One of those could not put it down but I am falling asleep books.
 An important read for all.
 Scary.
 Informative.
 Frightening.
-Inqusitive.
+Inquisitive.
 Historical.
 And easy to follow.
 I highly recommend this book to anyone who might have considered reading it…and to those of you who haven’t considered it before too.
 Although the latter group might not be nerds like I am, however the information is still really well presented and important.

 For example: Chapter Two: The Ten Forces That Flattened the World

 1. 11/9/89: When the Walls Came Down and the Windows Went Up

 2. 8/9/95 When Netscape Went Public